WHAT IS IT?

 69km – 4 hours

-Last stage on the bike.
-Light stage.
-Here we can start to smell the sea and your legs pedal almost automatically because the path is downhill and because you are reaching the end of the event.
+The last stage on the bike is a light stage.
+Here we can start to smell the sea and your legs pedal almost automatically because the path is downhill and you are reaching the end of the event.
 The heat intensifies so the refreshments will be more frequent in order to arrive in Tulear with your best smile.
 Several stops are planned to get to know the local craftmanship.
 The eating times will be extended to have the picnic on “la table”, a touristic spot not far from the entrance to the city.
 On arrival at Tulear, the groups of beneficiaries will be waiting for us with a warm welcome at the doors of the NGO.
 The afternoon will be spent relaxing and settling in to the hotel and in the evening, we will meet with the children of the social home before going out for dinner.
 The restaurants in Tulear have a great variety of European and Madagascan food.

 In the morning, we will visit the projects in Tulear and in the afternoon we will depart for Mangily on the bus.
-The path is very flat and the views are beautiful, especially when we reach the view of the sea from the road.
-Visit to an area of mangrove reforestation protected by the NGO and arrival in the afternoon at the Hotel Solidaire Mangily with time to swim in the pool before trying the culinary delights of its restaurant.
+The path is very flat and the views are beautiful, especially when we reach the view of the sea.
+We will visit an area of mangrove reforestation protected by the NGO.
+We will arrive in the afternoon at the Hotel Solidaire Mangily with time to swim in the pool before trying the culinary delights of its restaurant.
 The bungalows in the Hotel can be doubles or family rooms and they are all fully air-conditioned.

 Two days in Mangily.

 We will visit the farm school of the environmental projects of the NGO.